VictorGeaGarcia/big-data-repro-project/Composer/1-Run_df_job_crossed_projects/Readme.md

 STEPS:

+Before you begin:

+You'll use the two files that are in in this repo "DAG_using_DFPythonOperator.py" and "DAG_using_BashOperator.py".
+You'll need to do the following changes to those files:

+Change <>

 1. Create Project B and enable Composer API.
 2. Create Composer Environment in project B.
 3. Create Project A and enable Dataflow API.
+- Create Bucket inside Project A (to place staging,temp and output files from Dataflow Job).

 4. Create SA in project A <SA-name@project-id.iam.gserviceaccount.com> and grant it the appropriate permissions so that it can launch a DF job:
 <ul>
 <li>Compute Admin</li>